Skyshader77/Lacryma-Hydra/chapter14.typ

 "There is no need to access every rumor the throne receives.
 Do you know how many letters and petitions claim that sucking a man's phallus can cure all diseases?
 You would lose your sanity!"

 Majorian laughed.

+"Maybe I am that monster they are referring to..." said Majorian.

+"Nonsense!
+You are no monster!" said Nix.

+"My mother would disagree.
+She meant to cast me down a well."

+"And Claradore stole you from her before she could.
+The Goddess be damned, what a tale that is."

+"What are we, you and I?
+The Monster and the Beauty?"

+"Why do you entertain such thoughts?
+In that story, the Beauty slays the Monster in the end."

+"Because this is no song, Nix.
+No tale told by the fire.
+Men like me do not die warm in our beds, not while the Faith still draws breath.
+If I must fall, let it be by your hand rather than torn apart by stones, as they did to your Baba."

+"It will never come to that, I swear to you."

 Their lips met again.
 Majorian touched her hips.
 They were the only occupants of the room.
 Perhaps they could...

 "I hope I am not interrupting anything," said Serena's voice.
 Nix and Majorian straightened their posture.
 Majorian's cheeks were flush with embarrassment.